 A Grandfather Paradox arises when something traveling back in time creates inconsistencies that contradict the timeline’s history.
 The most commonly cited example of this type of time travel paradox involves a person traveling to the past and killing their own grandfather, thereby preventing their own birth.
 This paradox does not apply to just a situation involving a person’s grandparent, though.

 Examples of Grandfather Paradoxes

-The term Grandfather Paradox does not apply to just the above example involving a person’s grandparent, though.
-There have been many intriguing examples of grandfather paradoxes imagined by physicists and philosophers over the years.
+Philosophers and physicists have imagined many intriguing examples of grandfather paradoxes over the years.
 For instance, the “Hitler paradox” points out that a person traveling back in time and killing a young Hitler would erase any knowledge of Hitler from history, and thus remove their reason for wanting to kill him in the first place.

 What are Paradoxes?